thomasloven/nextrevo-mod/README.md

 I routed and connected the wires, I screwed in a nozzle.
 I turned the printer on

+> Note: The heater core is just hanging loose under the heatsink now.
+The spring is not attached at the top.
+I think this should be ok for a long time, thanks to the previously praised bracing.
+> I left the spring in place to push the heater downwards for maximized contact, though.
+I think that's a good decision.

 I held my breath.

 And it just worked!